markdonachie/dynamocic.github.io/index.markdown

 {% include hours.md %}

+## Bikepacking and Camping Library

 We run a bikepacking and camping equipment library which is open to memberships.
-The archive and software is in development but feel free to drop us a message if you're interested in borrowing anything.
+The archive and software is in development but feel free to drop us a message if you're interested in borrowing anything!

 ## Sales and Servicing